lumeland/lume.land/docs/getting-started/process-assets.md

 We wanted to keep this demo simple, so we created a simple function ourselves.

 Then, we use the function `process()` to process the CSS files.
-The function accepts an array of the file extensions that we want to process and a callback with all files matching with these extensions.
-We use the function `minifyCSS` to modify the variable `file.text`, which is where the content is stored.
+The function accepts an array with the file extensions that we want to process and a callback with all files matching with these extensions.
+We use the function `minifyCSS` with each file to modify the variable `file.text`, which is where the content is stored.

 > [!tip]
 >